 It gives you enough reach per day to give you a general picture of how the ad is performing without making you wait a month for enough impressions.

-Anything less and you don’t get a good enough dataset to make informed decisions on; longer time-frames are fine, but business is fast paced, so I like to work on a pivot-type model when it comes to my ads.
+Anything less and you don’t get a good enough dataset to make informed decisions; longer time-frames are fine, but business is fast paced, so I like to work on a pivot-type model when it comes to my ads.

-If something is working, do more of it, if something isn’t, test until you find out what it is, fix it, and then repeat.
+If something is working, do more of it, if something isn’t, test until you find out what's wrong, fix it, and then repeat.

 Now that you have the budget and scheduling set, it’s time for the next step…